 - Risk Committee the Board Risk Committee provides objective non-executive oversight of the implementation and operation of the Group's risk management framework.
 A key purpose of the Risk Committee is to help formulate the Group's risk strategy and appetite for consideration and approval by the Board. - Audit Committee the Board Audit Committee assists the Board by providing an objective non-executive review of the effectiveness of the Group's financial reporting and risk management framework.
-This includes internal controls to deal with both the design and effectiveness and efficiency of significant business processes, which involve safeguarding of assets and the maintenance of proper accounting records. - People, Remuneration and Nomination Committee the People, Remuneration and Nomination Committee is responsible for reviewing and making recommendations to the Board on the Group's Remuneration Policy, and making recommendations in relation to remuneration of the Chief Executive Officer ("CEO"), the direct reports of the CEO, other personnel who may affect the financial soundness of the Group and those persons covered by the Remuneration Policy. - Customer Experience Committee the Customer Experience Committee is responsible for reviewing and monitoring customer experience with the Group, including customer complaints, resolution and closure of customer outcomes. - Technology and Transformation Committee the Technology and Transformation Committee is responsible for reviewing the Group's technology strategy and planning, including priorities, budgets, deliverables and operational plans.
+This includes internal controls to deal with both the design and effectiveness and efficiency of significant business processes, which involve safeguarding of assets and the maintenance of proper accounting records. - People, Remuneration and Nomination Committee the Board People, Remuneration and Nomination Committee is responsible for reviewing and making recommendations to the Board on the Group's Remuneration Policy, and making recommendations in relation to remuneration of the Chief Executive Officer ("CEO"), and direct reports of the CEO, other persons whose activities may affect the financial soundness of the Group and those persons covered by the Remuneration Policy.
+The committee also oversees people related matters and policies, including employee engagement, executive talent and succession, diversity, inclusion and belonging, and health, safety and wellbeing. - Customer Experience Committee the Board Customer Experience Committee is responsible for reviewing and monitoring customer experience with the Group, including customer complaints, resolution and closure of customer outcomes. - Technology and Transformation Committee the Board Technology and Transformation Committee is responsible for reviewing the Group's technology strategy and planning, including priorities, budgets, deliverables and operational plans.
 In addition, it oversees and monitors the Group's strategic transformation initiatives, including technology, data and business transformation.